urban-sustainability-lab-zurich/stance-llm/README.md

 # stance-llm: German LLM prompts for stance detection

-Classify stances of entities related to a statement in German text using large language models through guidance-llm.
+Classify stances of entities related to a statement in German text using large language models (LLMS).

+stance-llm is built on [guidance](https://github.com/guidance-ai/guidance), which provides a unified interface to different LLMs and enables constrained grammar and structured output.

-The package offers several prompt chains to choose from (see [impemented prompt chains](#implemented-prompt-chains)).
-For its basic functionality, you feed it a list of dictionaries in the form
+stance-llm offers several prompt chains to choose from to classify stances (see [impemented prompt chains](#implemented-prompt-chains)).
+At its core, in terms of input and output, you feed it a list of dictionaries in the form:

 ```
 [{"text":<German-text-to-analyze>,